 that is, it has a pre-revolution and a post-revolution function.

-Regardless of what you thoughtink of everything I said;
+Regardless of what you think of everything I said;

 “Oh Ian, I don't like it.
-Did not likeNot at all.
+Not at all.
 I found the party... bad.
 I found it authoritative.
-Did not like";
+Did not like it";

 Regardless of what you think, Lenin's method is extremely efficient.